stecrv/test-fe-file-system/README.md

+#How to run

+ - please download the project
+ - run a local web server (like `python -m SimpleHTTPServer`)
+ - open you brower at `http://localhost:8000/`

+#Instruction

  It is about replicating with html, css and javascript the functionality you can see in the attached picture.
  You can find below a list of features you might want to implement.
  See how far you can get within 2 hours.